SUKEsann2000/eternal-timer/README.md

 The callback is awaited before the next timer check continues.

 **Parameters:**
-- `callback`: Function invoked when an expired timer is detected (called asynchronously)
+- `callback`: Function invoked when an expired timer is detected (called during periodic checks and awaited)
 - `interval` (number, optional): Check interval in milliseconds (default: 50ms)

 **Throws:** If file operation fails